 But now we come to the point of our argument.
-In Jerusalem also there was, in Nehemiah's day, a Dragon's The Dragon.
-Spring at Jerusalem.
-Fountain, somewhere (as we shall see) between the Valley Gate and the Dung Gate, in the Valley of the Son of Hinnom.
+In Jerusalem also there was, in Nehemiah's day, a Dragon's Fountain, somewhere (as we shall see) between The Dragonthe Valley Gate and the Dung Gate, in the Spring at Jerusalem.
+Valley of the Son of Hinnom.
 It has been identified with the modern Bîr Eiyûb, which is therefore also sometimes called Nehemiah's Well.
 But this does not suit the data which Nehemiah gives for its position.
-All the analogies of the name suggest a spring caused by an earthquake,2 and this conclusion is supported by the fact that neither the name nor a well in that position occurs either before or after the time of Nehemiah.
+All the analogies of the name suggest a spring caused by an earthquake, and this conclusion is supported by the fact that neither the name nor a well in that position occurs either before or after the time of Nehemiah.